How Was This Not Called A Foul On Steph Curry's Shot?

 Steph Curry nailed a three-pointer in the game between the Memphis Grizzlies and Golden State Warriors, and there appeared to be contact made by the defender on the shot.

-The Golden State Warriors are hosting the Memphis Grizzlies at Chase Center in San Francisco on Thursday evening.
+The Golden State Warriors hosted the Memphis Grizzlies at Chase Center in San Francisco on Thursday evening.

 During the game, Steph Curry nailed a tough three-point shot, and the clip of the shot can be seen in a tweet that is embedded below from the Twitter account of Warriors on NBCS.